 The Layouts plugin gives you the ability to create custom layouts for your website.
-This is the drag and drop editor that lets you customize the entire appearance of your website, including the header, footer, menu, and content area.
+This is the drag-and-drop editor that lets you customize the entire appearance of your website, including the header, footer, menu, and content area.

 The developers of Toolset have put together a large collection of websites that have been built with their plugins.
 The projects cover a wide range of types of website, and you can browse them through the showcase area.

 The Toolset products are very well documented.
-On the Toolset website you can find user guides for each of the individual tools, reference sites, and FAQs.
+On the Toolset website, you can find user guides for each of the individual tools, reference sites, and FAQs.
 There is also material that covers advanced Toolset usage and information for programmers and theme developers.

+This level of documentation is great as the scope of these tools is pretty advanced.
+At first, it can seem a little overwhelming with so many features and options that are available.
 However, thanks to the detailed online documentation, you can get a good sense of what each component of Toolset can do.
-This not only simplifies the process of deciding which tools you need for your project, but also how to use them to their fullest once you’ve assembled your toolkit.
+This simplifies not only the process of deciding which tools you need for your project but also how to use them to their fullest once you’ve assembled your toolkit.

 Toolset Pricing Information